ChristopheMaingard/christophemaingard.github.io/README.md

 **Fullstack Engineer** @ [Flitdesk](https://flitdesk.com/) _(October 2019 - Present)_ <br>
 Flitdesk is an SaaS product to manage the Flex Office and its coworking places.
 - I was part of the Fullstack Team, composed by me, myself, and I. I was often a "joining point" between the backend and frontend team.
-- As I contributed to develop new features, new services, fix bugs and sharing my opinions with the team to take decisions about improving our app.
+- I contributed to develop new features, new services, fix bugs and share my opinions with the team to take decisions about improving our app.
 - I helped to migrate from legacy code to a more modern and suitable framework and distributed architecture to fits our current customers needs, using better practices and clean code.
 - I helped to migrate our codebase from Heroku to Google Cloud Platform, which has been an opportunity to build a new infrastructure.
 - Facing performances issues, I designed an infrastructure and a codebase to greatly reduce the impact on our legacy API.